Get Answers to These FAQs We Hear the Most

 After an auto accident, one of your first concerns will be getting a rental car so you can get back and forth from work or take care of other responsibilities.
 In most instances, the at-fault driver’s insurance company will pay for your rental car.
 The problem in South Carolina is that they often provide a rental for only 5 to 10 days.
 As you probably know by now, it may take more time than that to fix the property damage or to purchase a new vehicle after an accident.

-South Carolina auto accident law is designed to protect you.
+South Carolina auto accident law is designed to protect you if you were in a car wreck that wasn't your fault.
 Ensuring you have a rental vehicle is just one of those protections.
-If you have questions about any aspect of your case, call me today at (803) 790-2800.
+If you have questions about any aspect of your case, an experienced personal injury lawyer can help guide you to justice.
+Call me today at (803) 790-2800, or you can reach out to my firm by using the live chat box below.

 Do I Have to Pay Medicaid Back in South Carolina After a Car Crash?

 So in sum, the answer is "Yes."
 If you currently receive Medicaid benefits, and got in an auto accident in South Carolina, you should be able to receive the medical treatment you need, but not at a cost that will swallow your entire settlement.
 I have represented a number of Medicaid recipients in personal injury cases, and would be glad to answer any questions you have.
-For a free consultation, call me today at (803) 790-2800.
+For a free consultation, call me today at (803) 790-2800 or contact us by using the live chat box below.